za3k/za3k.com/archive/invincible.md

 - As you adventure, you will get sweet **Loot**.
 Loot improves your stats.
 You can swap Loot with another Hero at any point until you win.
 The harder the challenge, the more Loot you will get.
 - Heroes start with 10 HP, or Health Points.
 If you are reduced to 0 HP, you die and the game is over for everyone.

-## Villain
+## Making Villains
-Roll randomly to determine your Villain.
+Roll randomly to make your Villain.
 Keep your identity secret for now.

-"I am a..." (roll once per column)
+"I am a(n)..." (roll once per column)

 | Roll | Description           | Thing      | Name            | Title            | Habit               | Special Move
 |------|-----------------------|------------|-----------------|------------------|---------------------|---------------------------|